 - Is there anything you can do while you’re waiting for the appointment?
 For example, it might be a good idea to note any tasks your child has difficulty with and any support your child already gets.

 - Costs: how much will the appointment with the occupational therapist cost?
 You could check whether you’re eligible for Medicare, private health insurance, TAC, WorkCover or another rebate.
 Occupational therapists often provide services under the National Disability Insurance Scheme (NDIS).

 - Location: find out where you have to go to see the occupational therapist – for example, a public or private hospital, or consulting rooms.
 You might have to travel further than you expect, depending on your child’s needs.
-Some OTs might also come to your family – for example, at home or in the school.
+Some OTs might also come to you at home or to your child’s school.

 You can talk about these things and any other questions you have with your GP before you go to the occupational therapist.
 You could also ask the occupational therapist’s clinic when you make your appointment.
 It’s a good idea to write down any questions you have, so you don’t forget.